ahmednassar22/Page-View-Time-Series-Visualizer/README.md

 <ul>
   <li>I will use Pandas to import the data from "fcc-forum-pageviews.csv".
 Set the index to the date column.
   <li>Clean the data by filtering out days when the page views were in the top 2.5% of the dataset or the bottom 2.5% of the dataset.
+  <li>I'm creating a draw_line_plot function that uses Matplotlib to draw a line chart similar to "examples/Figure_1.png".
+I made the title Daily freeCodeCamp Forum Page Views 5 / 2016-12 / 2019.
+On the x-axis, I labeled "Date" and on the y-axis, "Page Views".